Contact your prospect readers

-Getting in touch with your target audience can be somehow challenging, especially when we don’t know where to find our readers.
-As social media has become big nowadays, writers struggle to manage their time between writing their novel and having an 9-5 job, school, taking care of children, cleaning house, besides other activities.
+Getting in touch with our target audience can be somehow challenging, especially when we don't know where to find our readers.
+As social media is a big deal, we struggle to manage our time between writing my novel while having a 9-5 job, taking care of children, cleaning, cooking, taking care of pets, beyond other activities.